nud3l/smart-contract-specification/ERC20/spec/erc20-try2.md

 ## Config

 Global configuration parameters.
-Indicates which dsitrubted VM to target like EVM, eWASM etc.
+Indicates which distributed VM to target like EVM, eWASM etc.

 ```
 @config